mondus/GPy/README.md

 If you'd like to install from source, or want to contribute to the project (i.e. by sending pull requests via github), read on.

+### Installing on Windows with GPU support

+Installation on Windows with GPU support requires some additional libraries and changes.
+First of all you need to install pycuda then install GPy.
+To install pyCUDA you will need to download a pre-compiled windows binary.
+Up to date versions are is available at [Christopher Gohlke's site](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pycuda). e.g.

+	pip install pycuda-2016.1.1+cuda7518-cp35-cp35m-win_amd64.whl
+	pip install gpy

+You will also need to modify your environment variables so that the Microsoft C compiler (cl.exe) is in you system or user PATH.
+Currently Visual Studio 2015 (VC 14.00) is not supported by pycuda so you will need to install Visual Studio 2013 (VC 12.00) or earlier.
+Only the Visual C++ components are required.
+Add the (C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\bin) directory to your windows path.

 ### Troubleshooting installation problems

 If you're having trouble installing GPy via `pip install GPy` here is a probable solution: